 Communication and how bookings feel

 Rover is built differently.
-Its Terms say sitters cannot use Rover to connect with a pet parent and then complete those transactions outside the platform.
-In practice, that keeps the relationship, communication, and future bookings more closely tied to Rover, since moving off platform would mean Rover no longer collects its service fees.
-Hello Marshy works differently.
-Because its model is not based on per booking fees, it allows for a more flexible and natural communication experience after booking.
+Its terms say sitters cannot use Rover to connect with a pet parent and then complete those transactions outside the platform.
+In practice, that means communication and repeat bookings are expected to stay within Rover’s rules because its model relies on service fees from bookings.

 Which platform is the better fit?

-If you are looking for a pet care platform with more transparent pricing, more flexibility, and a more thoughtful approach to supporting sitters, Hello Marshy is designed to be the better fit.
+If you are looking for a pet care platform with transparent pricing, flexible sitter plans, and a more thoughtful approach to supporting sitters, Hello Marshy is designed to be a better fit.
 Built in Canada, Hello Marshy was created with the belief that when sitters feel respected, supported, and fairly treated, they are better able to focus on giving pets the care they deserve.
-That same mindset is at the heart of the platform's long term vision as it grows beyond Canada and expands globally.
+That same mindset is at the heart of the platform’s long-term vision as it grows beyond Canada and expands globally.

 Hello Marshy may be the better fit if: